Rescuers gear up for final push to save remaining five from Thai cave

 “I want to take my friends to lunch and we will play football together,” he told Reuters.

-The president of soccer’s governing body, FIFA, has invited the boys to the World Cup final in Moscow on Sunday if they make it out in time.
+Soccer’s governing body, FIFA, has invited the boys to the World Cup final in Moscow on Sunday if they make it out in time.

 Rescue organisers say they need 20 hours to replan and replenish oxygen supplies, with the next rescue mission expected to come some time on Tuesday afternoon, weather permitting.

-However, organisers, declined to confirm whether they would attempt to bring all five out in the third push, with the plan so far being to bring out four at a time.
+However, organisers declined to confirm whether they would attempt to bring all five out in the third push, with the plan so far being to bring out four at a time.

 “It is up to the environment.
 If the rain god helps us, then we may be able to work fast.
 But if the rain god doesn’t help, then it could be challenging,” Narongsak said.